 If the outcome of the evaluation is not separation, the student will be required to follow the prescribed treatment recommendations of the Wellness Center.

-If the professional staff member from the Wellness Center – Counseling Services, or a physician from Wellness Center – Health Services recommends that it is in the best interest of the student or the University community that the student be involuntarily separated from the University, this recommendation must be presented to the Dean of Student Wellbeing or designee.
+If the professional staff member from the Wellness Center – Counseling Services, or a physician from Wellness Center – Health Services recommends that it is in the best interest of the student or the University community that the student be involuntarily separated from the University, this recommendation must be presented to the Dean of Student Experience or designee.

-If the Dean of Student Wellbeing or designee, concludes that the student should be involuntarily separated, the dean shall send the student a letter outlining that he/she is prohibited from reenrollment to the University until certain conditions are met.
+If the Dean of Student Experience or designee, concludes that the student should be involuntarily separated, the dean shall send the student a letter outlining that he/she is prohibited from reenrollment to the University until certain conditions are met.
 The student will be informed in writing of reenrollment procedures and conditions.
 The separation will remain until the student’s readmission is approved.
-The Dean of Student Wellbeing or designee will be responsible for immediate implementation of the recommendation for separation.
+The Dean of Student Experience or designee will be responsible for immediate implementation of the recommendation for separation.

-Upon receipt of a recommendation and decision to involuntary separate the student, the student shall be informed by the Dean of Student Wellbeing or designee.
+Upon receipt of a recommendation and decision to involuntary separate the student, the student shall be informed by the Dean of Student Experience or designee.
 When ever possible, the notification shall be given to the student in person and/or sent by mail and campus e-mail.
 The student will be informed of this recommendation and of his/her right to request a hearing to adjudicate the recommendation.
-The student shall also be requested to authorize the Dean of Student Wellbeing or designee, and other participants in the administrative hearing to have access to relevant documents and materials as are deemed essential for the hearing process.
+The student shall also be requested to authorize the Dean of Student Experience or designee, and other participants in the administrative hearing to have access to relevant documents and materials as are deemed essential for the hearing process.
 If the student refuses to grant access to the parties involved, the administrative hearing may proceed, but without the requested information.

-If the student desires an administrative hearing, he/she shall give written notice to the Dean of Student Wellbeing within three University business days from the date of receipt of the notification letter.
+If the student desires an administrative hearing, he/she shall give written notice to the Dean of Student Experience within three University business days from the date of receipt of the notification letter.
 The administrative hearing date should normally be set within seven University business days after the notification date.
 The normal and standard administrative hearing guidelines would be followed.